 "I sold them a totally non-existent membership and asked them to give me four weeks to create the first month’s content.
 It was very low cost and they got a meal plan and a recipe bundle each month as well as support within a Facebook group.
 I delivered the content in PDFs and emails.
 It was super basic but you have to start somewhere, right?!"

-The Secret Kitchen Club will be two years old next month and it’s now hosted entirely online in a private members’ area, in addition to a Facebook group for support, group coaching calls and guest masterclasses.
+Her membership site is now hosted entirely online in a private members’ area, in addition to a Facebook group for support, group coaching calls and guest masterclasses.

 Building & Pricing a Membership Site

 ”You don’t have to invest in an expensive platform to get started!
 I started very simple.”